Phase Equilibrium in Chemistry: A Comprehensive Guide

 Phase

-A phase is a region of space that has uniform chemical composition and physical properties.
-Examples of phases include solid, liquid, gas, and solution.
+A phase is a region of space that has a uniform chemical composition and physical properties.
+Examples of phases include solid, liquid, gas, and supercritical fluid.

 Equilibrium